satwikkottur/VisualWord2Vec/README.md

   ```

 #### Task data
-One should use our new embeddings `vis-w2v` in place of `word2vec` in visual paraphrasing task (`imagine_v1/code/feature/compute_features_vp.m` at line 32).
-Alternatively, we tap their other text features (co-occurance and total frequency) and use it in our code for speed and smoother interface between learning embeddings and performing the task.
+**Step 2:** One should use our new embeddings `vis-w2v` in place of `word2vec` in visual paraphrasing task (`imagine_v1/code/feature/compute_features_vp.m` at line 32).
+Alternatively, we can save their other text features (co-occurance and total frequency) and use it in our code for speed and smoother interface between learning embeddings and performing the task.
-This can be achieved my adding the following lines to `imagine_v1/code/feature/compute_features_vp.m` before line 30, and running `imagine_v1/code/script_vp.m`.
+This can be achieved by adding the following lines to `imagine_v1/code/feature/compute_features_vp.m` before line 30, and running `imagine_v1/code/script_vp.m`.

 ```
 save('vp_txt_features.mat', 'feat_vp_text_tf_1', 'feat_vp_text_tf_2', 'feat_vp_text_coc_1', 'feat_vp_text_coc_2');